 There have been food fusions long before the term itself was invented.
 For example, the English adapted various Indian dishes to make classics of their own, including kedgeree and mulligatawny soup.
 It could be argued that fish and chips is a fusion dish, combining elements of Jewish and Belgian cuisines.
 However, in the 1990s fusion cooking came to refer mainly to a combination of Asian and European ingredients and techniques.

 The term ‘fusion cooking’ has fallen out of favour.
-Celebrity chef Celebrity chef and former MasterChef winner Adam Liaw comments on why the term now seems old fashioned.
-He says it “reminds us of our rebellious and awkward teenage years, when Australian food was in the process of throwing off the rules of its European parents and opening itself to new ideas”.
+Celebrity chef and former MasterChef winner Adam Liaw commented on why the term now seems old fashioned.
+He said it “reminds us of our rebellious and awkward teenage years when Australian food was in the process of throwing off the rules of its European parents and opening itself to new ideas”.